Paofeval/ecu/draft/subcountry2014/layers/index.md

+## cw_fertilizer_trend

-## cw_fertilizer_trend: Fertilizer consumption as a proxy for trend in nutrient pollution
+Fertilizer consumption as a proxy for trend in nutrient pollution

 | metadata          | value                                                                |
 |-------------------|----------------------------------------------------------------------|